blake-regalia/node-pj/README.md

 	select "post"."time" + interval '3 hours'
 ```

 Notice how the arguments to the call are not enclosed by any quotes.
 Arguments are terminated by the `)` character; for subtitution strings they are split by `,` delimiter.
-Custom type casters that specify a function instead of a string however receive the entire text within the `(` `)` characters (ie: the text is not split).
+Custom function aliases that call `pj.alias` with a javascript function instead of a string however receive the entire text within the `(` `)` characters (ie: the text is not split).
 This allows the handling function to parse the arguments however it wants (albeit devoid of any right parenthesis characters).

+##### TODO: document `pj.alias('eg', function(){})`

 #### Passing Arguments

-If you need to pass arguments to a function but the arguments contain `,` or `)` characters, you can opt for this style of passing arguments:
+In some cases, you may need to opt for this style of passing arguments:

 ```javascript
 	.select([string alias,] array fields [, string casters])